-Students can begin making progress towards their career goals during their first two years in college.
-An externship is an excellent opportunity for freshmen and sophomores, especially undecided majors, to explore or become familiar with potential career fields.
+Students can begin making progress towards career goals during their first two years in college.
+An externship is an excellent opportunity for sophomores and second-semester freshmen, especially undecided majors, to explore potential career fields.
 Much of the students’ experience is through observation and shadowing.
 Students are given a small amount of responsibility; however, high levels of supervision and assistance are available.

-Students may choose to complete a 1- or 2-credit externship experience with a classroom component and 20 on-site contact hours required for each credit.
-The classroom component of the externship, taught by the Director of Career & Internship Services, will incorporate career decision-making strategies to help students narrow their choices to a particular discipline or within a discipline, depending on the needs of each student.
-The course cannot be repeated.
+Students can complete a one or two credit externship experience with a classroom component and 20 on-site contact hours required for each credit (you may choose one or two credits).
+The classroom component of the externship, taught by a Career and Professional Development staff member, will incorporate decision-making strategies to help students narrow career choices.
+Students cannot take the externship course more than once.

 Students interested in completing a summer externship from a location outside the Triad area may access the classroom component online.

-- Students must complete an Externship Application in order to be considered for the course: all applicants must submit the application, which is to be reviewed and signed by Eric Melniczek, the Director of Career & Internship Services, before they can enroll in the course.
+- Students must complete an application in order to be considered for the course: applications must be submitted to Career and Professional Development before enrollment in the course.

-- Applicants for externship experiences must be full-time, degree-seeking High Point University students in good disciplinary standing.
+- Applicants must be full-time, degree-seeking HPU students in good disciplinary standing.

-- On-site visits for externships will occur only if a problem or concern arises that cannot be resolved by telephone, email, video-conferencing, or another means of long-distance communication.
+- On-site visits will occur only if a problem or concern arises that cannot be resolved by telephone, email, or other means of long-distance communication.

-- To provide an effective, positive learning environment for HPU student externs and interns, host sites must meet the following minimum qualifications:
+To provide an effective, positive learning environment, host sites must meet the following minimum qualifications:

-- Externship hosts must have at least one full-time employee who can serve as a co-educator, mentoring the intern and serving as a resource for questions.
+- Sites must have at least one full-time employee who can serve as a co-educator, mentoring the student and serving as a resource.

-- Hosts must agree to all Site Supervisor Responsibilities (listed on the Career & Internships website under Internship Responsibilities), including:
+- Sites must agree to all Site Supervisor Responsibilities that apply under the For-Credit Internship Program, including:

-- Hosts must have liability insurance or offer worker’s compensation, depending on whether the position is paid or unpaid.
+- Sites must have liability insurance or offer worker’s compensation, depending on whether the position is paid or unpaid.

 - The workplace cannot be located in a private home.

-- Responsibilities must align with what should be expected of a college student at the appropriate level.
-Career & Internships staff will determine which experiences may qualify for academic credit.
+- Responsibilities must align with what can be expected of a second-semester Freshman or Sophomore student.
+Career and Professional Development staff will determine which experiences may qualify for credit.

 - The site should be one with which the student has no prior experience.
-Thus, experiences on the High Point University campus cannot be completed for academic credit.
+Thus, experiences on the HPU campus cannot be completed for academic credit.

-- While part-time jobs are excellent opportunities to gain experience in a professional setting, they do not rise to the level of academic rigor required of the externship/internship program.
+- While part-time jobs are excellent opportunities to gain experience, they do not qualify as sites for an externship.

-For more information about the externships program, contact:
+For more information about the externship program, contact: